 The Group tests annually whether goodwill and intangible assets with indefinite useful life have suffered any impairment, in accordance with the accounting policy stated in Note 2.8.
-The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.
+The recoverable amounts of cash-generating units have been determined based on the higher of an asset's fair value less costs of disposal and value in use.

-(b) Provision for impairment of trade and bills receivable
+(b) Provision for impairment of trade and bills receivables

-The Group's management applied the HKFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade and bills receivable since 1 January 2018.
-To measure the expected credit losses, trade and bills receivable have been grouped based on shared credit risk characteristics.
-For each Group, the expected loss rates were based on the payment profiles of sales over a period of 36 month before 31 December 2021 and 31 December 2020 and corresponding historical credit losses experienced within this period.
+The Group's management applied the HKFRS 9 simplified approach to measure expected credit losses which uses a lifetime expected loss allowance for all trade and bills receivables since 1 January 2018.
+To measure the expected credit losses, trade and bills receivables have been grouped based on shared credit risk characteristics.
+For each Group, the expected loss rates were based on the payment profiles of sales over a period of 36 month before 31 December 2022 and 31 December 2021 and corresponding historical credit losses experienced within this period.
 The historical loss rates were adjusted by taking the time value of money into consideration and to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
 The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimations at the end of each reporting period.
 Management reassesses the provisions at each balance sheet date.